Anticimex SMART: Eco-Friendly Mouse Control for Your Home

 Game-Changing Pest Control For Your Home

 More than 4,400 patents have been issued by the United States Patent and Trademark Office for new mousetraps, which makes them the most frequently invented device in U.S. history.
-Recently, Anticimex SMART technology arrived in the U.S. and will be available to Viking Pest Control customers starting Spring 2020!
+Recently, Anticimex SMART technology arrived in the U.S. and will be available to Viking Pest Control customers today!
 This game-changing technology is here to disrupt the industry with non-invasive, non-toxic, hands-free monitoring.

 What is Anticimex SMART?